StaticMania/keep-vue/content/docs/components/popover.md

 ## Popover API

 Explore the available props for the `Popover` component.
-For more props please go to the [Redix Vue Popover Root](https://www.radix-vue.com/components/popover#root).
+For more props please go to the [Radix Vue Popover Root](https://www.radix-vue.com/components/popover#root).

 ::PopoverApi
 ::

 ## Popover Content API

 Explore the available props for the `Popover Content` component.
-For more props please go to the [Redix Vue Popover Content](https://www.radix-vue.com/components/popover#content).
+For more props please go to the [Radix Vue Popover Content](https://www.radix-vue.com/components/popover#content).

 ::PopoverContentApi
 ::

 ## Reference

-To learn more about the Popover please refer to the comprehensive documentation provided on the [Redix Vue Popover](https://www.radix-vue.com/components/popover.html#popover).
+To learn more about the Popover please refer to the comprehensive documentation provided on the [Radix Vue Popover](https://www.radix-vue.com/components/popover.html#popover).